cert-ee/cuckoo3/docs/src/usage/webapi/endpoints.md

 - `settings` (optional)

     - A JSON dictionary which can contain:
       - `timeout` (Integer) - The task timeout in seconds to use.
       - `priority` (Integer) - The priority tasks for this analysis should get.
 A higher number means a higher priority.
       - `platforms` (list of dictionaries).

          Each dictionary must at least contain the keys: `platform` (string), `os_version` (string).

          Each entry can optionally contain:

          - `tags` (list of strings). - A task will be created for each platform in the platforms list.
          - `settings` (Dictionary).
-This dictionary supports setting a specific `browser` or `command` per selected platform.
+This dictionary supports setting a specific `browser`, `command`, and `route` per selected platform.

       - `extrpath` (list of strings).
 A list of paths to extract that leads to the file that should be selected.

          A list of paths to indicate what file should be selected for the analysis if an archive is submitted.
 If the file is in a nested archive, each path must be a path to the next archive.
 The last path must be the path to the file that should be selected.

          Example: We have an archive containing a dir1, which contains a zipfile nested.zip that contains dir2 with file.exe.
 The extrpath would be:

             `["dir1/nested.zip", "dir2/file.exe"]`

       - `orig_filename` (Boolean) - Ignore the filetype identified by the identification stage.
       - `browser` (String) - The browser to use for a submitted URL.

          Can only be used if one or more analysis machines have a `browser_<name>` tag.
 Example: setting browser to chrome will result in a search for a machine with the `browser_chrome` tag.

       - `command` (list of strings) - The launch command to use when starting the submitted target.

          The `%PAYLOAD%` placeholder can be used where the filename should be on start.
 It is automatically replaced.
-            Example to run a specific function from a submitted dll. `["rundll32.exe", "%PAYLOAD%,funcname"]`
+         Example to run a specific function from a submitted dll: `["rundll32.exe", "%PAYLOAD%,funcname"]`

+      - `route` (Dictionary) The type of [network routing](../../installation/routing.md#automatic-per-task-routing-by-cuckoo-rooter) to use.

+         The route dictionary must contain `type` (string) key containing the routing type.
+It optionally have an `options` (dictionary) key that contains options such as a chosen country for a VPN.

 ##### Example